Suzanne Johnston

 Suzanne Johnston (born 1958) is an Australian operatic mezzo-soprano who first performed professionally in 1981.

 Born in the Melbourne suburb of Murrumbeena, Johnston attended Kilvington Grammar School.
 She then had singing lessons at the Victorian College of the Arts with Joan Hammond.

 Along with Judi Connelli she won the 1999 ARIA Award for Best Original Cast or Show Album for their album Perfect Strangers.

 Johnston and Connelli have performed the cabaret shows Perfect Strangers and Take Two! around Australia.
 The pair, first with Jennifer McGregor and later Rosemary Boyle, were part of the 3 Divas who have toured nationally and released a self-titled album in 2000.

 Awards

 ARIA Music Awards

-The ARIA Music Awards is an annual ceremony presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
+The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.